E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 • Get certified copies of registered documents

 You need to register for an account (using PAN, Aadhaar, etc.) and log in to access services.
-The portal simplifies the property registration ecosystem in Karnataka, reducing the need for repeated office visits.

 Stamp Duty Rates & Registration Charges